Saweetie: 2020–present: Pretty Bitch Music

 In November 2021, Netflix released a sex-positive comedy special titled Sex: Unzipped in which Saweetie was the host.
 On November 19, she released the single "Icy Chain" which she performed on Saturday Night Live the following day.
 During her SNL debut, she also performed "Tap In" and "Best Friend".
 In January 2022, Saweetie appeared as the star of MAC Cosmetics' "Challenge Accepted" campaign alongside Cher.

-On November 18, 2022, Saweetie released her fourth EP, The Single Life.
-The EP was preceded by the single "Don't Say Nothin'", which was released just hours ahead of the project's release.
+On November 18, 2022, Saweetie released her fourth EP, The Single Life, which sold 2,000 units within its first week.
+The EP was preceded by the single "Don't Say Nothin'", which was posted just hours ahead of the project's release.

+In July 2023, it was announced that Saweetie would co-headline a tour with YG and Tyga for the west coast and Canada.
+It was announced on September 12, 2023 that the tour was canceled.

+On May 30, 2024, Saweetie made a surprise appearance for Japanese female professional wrestling league Sukeban during their Los Angeles stop.
+Saweetie waved to the crowd and valeted the Harajuku Stars coming out to her song "Nani."

+On August 1, 2024, Saweetie's music video for her single "My Best" was uploaded onto YouTube, which was shot in her old high school and directed by herself.

 Personal life

 Saweetie is the first cousin once-removed of actress Gabrielle Union.
-Her grandfather, is Willie Harper, who played football for the San Francisco 49ers.
+Her grandfather Willie Harper, played football for the San Francisco 49ers and her uncle Josh Harper played football most notably for the Fresno State Bulldogs.

-Saweetie began dating American rapper Quavo of Migos in September 2018.
+Saweetie began dating fellow rapper Quavo of the group Migos in September 2018.
 They were first seen together during the New York Fashion Week.
-On March 19, 2021, Saweetie confirmed via social media that she and Quavo are no longer together.
+On March 19, 2021, Saweetie confirmed via social media that she and Quavo were no longer together.
 She also mentioned on social media that Quavo had been unfaithful, writing "Presents don't band aid scars and the love isn't real when the intimacy is given to other women."
 In late March 2021, video footage surfaced showing the pair in a physical altercation that allegedly happened in 2020.

+Since 2025, Saweetie has been in a relationship with English footballer Jadon Sancho.